Request Your Free

 If you are beyond the two-year statute of limitations, we encourage you to reach out to our team of Macon Wrongful Death Lawyers.
 During a free, no-obligation meeting, we can help you determine if you may or may not file a claim after the death of a loved one.

 Insurance plays a role in almost every personal injury case, including wrongful death claims.
 The best personal injury attorneys spend much of their time evaluating liability in wrongful death cases.
 Insurance is particularly important in cases involving motor vehicles.
 On the surface, it may seem there is no insurance or coverage to cover the costs associated with a loved one’s death, but a thorough investigation may directly lead to a better damages award.

 The right attorney in a wrongful death case will fight for your right to fair compensation, searching every angle of a case to determine liability and find the financial support you need to cover the devastating loss of death.
-At Nelson & Smith, we cannot bring your loved one back, but our wrongful death lawyers will do everything in our power to hold the responsible parties accountable for their actions.
+At Nelson & Smith Attorneys at Law, we cannot bring your loved one back, but our wrongful death lawyers will do everything in our power to hold the responsible parties accountable for their actions.

 If you are suffering after the unfair death of a loved one, you do have the right to take legal action.
 Please reach out to our Macon office for a free wrongful death case evaluation.
 We serve Middle Georgia in Cordele, Tifton, Hawkinsville, Dublin, Warner Robins and Milledgeville.